rabidaudio/kaddi/README.md

 - there are no nullable bindings. that's a bit of a smell, but if you must, wrap in Optional
 - generic class keys are not supported, generics are erased.
 If you have a need for a generic type binding, make an interface to use, e.g. interface IntFoo : Foo<Int>
-- singleton bindings will always be scoped to the highest scope that added the audio.rabid.kadi.module. that avoids weirdness around what scope a binding ends up living in based on who calls it first
+- singleton bindings will always be scoped to the highest scope that added the module. that avoids weirdness around what scope a binding ends up living in based on who calls it first
 - scope identifiers must be unique. there could be two sibling versions of the "same scope" (the same parent tree and the same modules) as long as they have different identifiers